Arturossi/runprank/readme.md

 ## Citing

 Unfortunately both scripts does not have a way to cite it... yet...
-But hopefully in the future they might!
+But hopefully in the future it might!

 Although...